Tuesday, November 29, 2011

 Keeping in view judicial discipline and propriety, if two judge bench finds a judgment of three judge bench to be so incorrect in cannot be followed in any circumstances, the proper course would be to refer the matter before it to another bench of three judges.
 Pradip Chandra Parija versus Pramod Chandra Patnaik – (2002) 1 SCC 1.

-In the case of Vineet Narain, the Hon’ble SC held that in the absence of appropriate legislations and executive orders, in matters of public importance and urgency, the SC can issue orders and directions to fill the gap for enforcement of the fundamental rights and doing complete justice in the cause.
+Vineet Narain case: in the absence of appropriate legislations and executive orders, in matters of public importance and urgency, the SC can issue orders and directions to fill the gap for enforcement of the fundamental rights and doing complete justice in the cause.
 (1998) 1 SCC 226.

 S S Bola versus B D Sardana – (1997) 8 SCC 522